illyfrancis/scribble/docs/draft.md

 ??? message format for VUS - XML? who should decide ???

-#### Posting of Provisional Cash Transaction
+#### Posting of provisional cash transaction

 As of `1 Aug ???`, the requirements relating to the treatment of 'provisional' messages are still under discussion within the business.
 When the details are confirmed and captured as concrete business requirements, the review of the high-level design presented in this document must take place to validate the current design and update as necessary.

-### General validity of the assumptions
+### General note on the assumptions and design

 It is critical to note that the high-level design is based on the validity / correctness of the assumptions.

 As at `???`, the BRD is still being finalized and as such any major changes or addendum to the requirements may impact the high-level design outlined in this document and may invalidate the fundamental design decisions.

-However, note that the high-level design should withstand minor requirement changes and it is the goal of the design to produce decoupled and modular system such that the impact of minor changes can be isolated and contained within a component.
+However, note that the high-level design should withstand minor requirement changes and it is the goal of the design to produce loosely-coupled and modular system such that the impact of minor changes can be isolated and contained within a component.

-## Scope ???

-What's in and what's out?
+It is also important to understand that the design may evolve throughout and beyond the first implementation.

 # High-level design

-???
-TODO ???

-## Design considerations

 Aside from the primary goal of addressing the core functional requirements, the design presented in this document is conceived with the consideration of the following concerns.

-* decoupling
+* Extensibility and maintainability
-* extensibility
+* Loose coupling
-    * client neutral solution
+* Performance
-* scalability (vertical and horizontal)
+* Scalability (vertical and horizontal)
-* performance
-* reliability (fail-over, capacity etc)
+* Reliability (fail-over, capacity etc)

-??? expand ???
+The high-level design also aims to provide client neutral solution.

 ## Systems diagram